The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 Yarn Weight 2 — Sport (Fine)

-Sport weight is still light, but it builds fabric faster than fingering.
-It’s a classic choice for baby clothes, hats, sweaters, and smooth colorwork.
+Sport weight is light but faster than fingering—great for baby clothes, hats, and smooth colorwork.

 Needle size